 Level II Fieldwork

 “The goal of Level II fieldwork is to develop competent, entry-level, generalist occupational therapy assistants.
 Level II fieldwork must be integral to the program’s curriculum design and must include an in-depth experience in delivering occupational therapy services to clients, focusing on the application of purposeful and meaningful occupation.
 It is recommended that the student be exposed to a variety of clients across the life span and to a variety of settings”.
-(ACOTE, 2006 Standards)
+(ACOTE, 2013 Standards)

-Students must be aware that placement assignments are not guaranteed and may require reassignment to a different placement at any time before or during a fieldwork rotation.
+Students must be aware that placement assignments are not guaranteed and may require reassignment to a different placement at any time before or during a Fieldwork rotation.
 Fieldwork placements are developed through a collaborative process between the fieldwork site, student, and fieldwork coordinator.
 Priority is given to educational need, experience, and availability of sites.